Engineering Shipping and Maritime Operations - Level 3

 Course Overview

 This course provides the skills, knowledge and experience to become an engineering officer in the Merchant Navy, or to pursue various maritime/engineering opportunities, at sea and ashore.
 It offers an exciting opportunity to train towards a rewarding career while travelling the world and earning a tax-free salary.
-The course is delivered during the first of five phases that constitute a three-year cadet training programme at one of the UK’s top nautical institutions, Fleetwood Nautical Campus.
-You will benefit from expert tutors, a bespoke £1.2m Marine Engineering Centre and strong industry partnerships that lead to excellent employment opportunities.

 Entry Requirements